 Similarly, Brother Andrew, now an old man, has never tired of going to share the Gospel of peace with all kinds of people – in the last few years he has met with known terrorists in the Middle East, in order to tell them about the new life they could have in Yeshua.

-Don’t talk negatively ABOUT them – talk TO them about God!
+Don’t talk to others negatively ABOUT the refugees – talk directly TO them about God!
 And even more importantly, talk to God about them.

 My pastor here in Israel wisely said that it is important not to talk negatively about others, but to talk TO them about the Gospel.
 How much time do we spend saying negative things about ISIS and others, compared to the time that we spend praying for them?
 We might not be able to meet them face to face, as Brother Andrew so bravely does, but we can certainly talk to their creator – our Father in heaven.